 The aim of these requirements is to reduce the risk of pig disease spreading through controlling movements and improving traceability.
-They apply to you if you keep pigs

 Council Directive 2008/71/EC provides a system of identification and registration of pigs to ensure traceability of animals for disease eradication or control purposes.
 It is essential that all pig movements can be traced so that notifiable pig diseases, such as Swine Fever, Foot and Mouth Disease and Aujeszky's disease, can be controlled.
 These requirements also serve to protect keepers against fraud and theft.